 To get your total, add up your scores for all six questions.
 If you’ve got a sum of 0, congratulations!
 Your org is among the healthy few that isn’t suffering from complexity.
 Simplification seems to be encouraged and rewarded across your business, and messaging from you and other leaders is consistent and authentic.

 If your sum is 1 - 6 points, you’ve got opportunities for simplification.
-Your planning process is functional but at least one “Never” or “Rarely” answer may be reducing productivity or getting in the way of executing your strategy.
+Your workforce planning process is functional but at least one “Never” or “Rarely” answer may be reducing productivity or getting in the way of executing your strategy.

-If your sum is 7 - 12 points, your planning process has symptoms of complexity and will likely spread to other aspects of the business if left unchecked.
+If your sum is 7 - 12 points, your workforce planning process has symptoms of complexity and will likely spread to other aspects of the business if left unchecked.

-If you calculated 13 - 18 points, your strategic planning has a serious complexity problem.
+If you calculated 13 - 18 points, your workforce strategic planning has a serious complexity problem.
 It’s likely that your company is suffering from complacency, possibly at the highest levels of leadership, and core values have been replaced by frustration, fear and powerlessness.
 From meetings and messaging to hiring and tech support, nothing is simple or swift in your workplace.

 Lastly, if you tallied a score of 19 or more points, your org is at dangerous levels of complexity.
 It’s paralyzed your planning process and is likely affecting every corner of your business.
 Presumably, your resources are being wasted on a massive scale, yet people have been trained to shrug and maintain the status quo.
 Some areas of your org may be barely functioning, which puts your business at risk of a takeover or going under.